-- 4. Raw materials (constituents) used for making the claimed building materials shall fulfill the assessment requirements. - 5.
+- 1. Provide all of the following supporting documents: - 1.1 In PA, extracts of tender documents (e.g. specifications) highlighting the clause specifying the use of regionally manufactured materials; - 1.2 List of the materials satisfying the requirements; - 1.3 Quantification for the value of materials originated locally in percentage of the total value of the materials used; - 1.4 Supporting documents from the suppliers listing the name of the manufacturer and the location of the manufacturing plant; and - 1.5 Demonstration for the point of raw materials and manufacture within the prescribed radius of the HKSAR. - 2.
+The unit may be mass/ volume/ dollar value but shall be consistent throughout the assessment of this credit. - 3.
+Raw materials (constituents) used for making the claimed building materials shall fulfill the assessment requirements. - 4.
 In-situ concrete, which is unlikely imported outside the region, will not be considered for this credit.
-The quantity of in-situ concrete shall be excluded from the calculation of the total building materials for this credit. - 6.
+The quantity of in-situ concrete shall be excluded from the calculation of the total building materials for this credit. - 5.
 Mechanical and electrical systems components are excluded in the calculation.
-Plumbing products however may be included at the discretion of the project team. - Reused and salvaged material such as furniture may also be included.
-The location from which they were salvaged may be used as the point of manufacture. - 8.
-The manufacturing factory of the building materials (including raw materials) shall be located within an 800km radius of the HKSAR by road transportation; within a 1,600km radius by rail transportation; or within a 4,000km radius by sea transportation.
+Plumbing products however may be included at the discretion of the project team. - 6.
+Reused and salvaged material such as furniture may also be included.
+The location from which they were salvaged may be used as the point of manufacture. - 7.
+The point of raw materials and manufacture shall be located within an 800km radius of the HKSAR by road transportation; within a 1,600km radius by rail transportation; or within a 4,000km radius by sea transportation.